 Silent No More.

-• The “Silent No More” workshop revolves around the theme of community activism through community exhibitionism.
+• The “Silent No More” workshop revolves around the theme of community activism through community resistance.

 • Individuals are encouraged to participate by creating language and art that talk about examples of silencing.